 I know other people who say there is no way they could write a book – fact or fiction?

 Still other folks say they can’t start a business, or run a marathon, or lose the weight they want to.
-Are these facts or are they fiction?
+Are these facts or merely lies that we tell ourselves in order to excuse our lack of effort?

 Regardless of age we all have tremendous potential.
 Learning to unleash that potential has to start with reducing or eliminating our self-limiting beliefs and unlearning many of the things we hold to be true.